VeeamHub/veeam-restore-point-utility/README.md

 This Windows utility leverages the Powershell-based Veeam Data Integration API to mount backup points for the purpose of performing file-level comparison between two backup increments useful for helping determine the source filesystem changes that have caused some sort of restore point size anomoly for instance a daily increment point size substantially larger or smaller than normal.
 The utility also accomodates comparing a restore point to a running workload (VM or physical).

-Version 2.0.3 updated for VBR v12+ support
+Version 2.0.3 updated for VBR v12+ support and miscellaneous bug fixes

 ## 📗 Documentation